Manipur conflict (2023–present): Government response

 The internet blackout and curfew remained in place on 16 May.
 Food was also reported to be scarce, with shops, schools and offices closed, and thousands of people stranded in refugee camps.
 Fresh violence over the weekend had led to further displacements.
 On 17 May, the internet blackout was extended for five more days.

+On March 21, 2026, Yumnam Khemchand Singh held peace meeting between Meitai and Kuki Zo.

 Recurrent violence

 On 14 May, reports of fresh violence surfaced in the Torbung area, with unidentified arsonists torching more property, including houses and trucks.
 Five companies of Border Security Forces were deployed.
 In a separate incident, two Assam Rifles personnel were injured.

 Fresh violence occurred on 29 May during which at least five people including one policeman was killed.

 On 14 June, at least 11 people were shot, including nine Meitei men.
 Additionally, 14 were injured in a fresh outbreak.
 According to doctors and other senior management officials at the state's capital, the latest clash has been so extreme that many bodies have been hard to identify.

 A 21 year old Kuki youth was arrested for sharing a post against CM Biren Singh on social media.
 He was beaten to death on a street in Imphal when he was supposed to be in police custody.

+On 7 April 2026, a bomb blast struck a residential house in Tronglaobi Awang Leikai village, in Bishnupur district, killing two small children and critically injuring their mother.
+Protests lasted for weeks in the Imphal Valley after the incident and frequent clashes with the security forces took place.

 Warring groups

-Both Meitei civil society organisations, Arambai Tenggol, Meitei Leepun and Kuki militants under SoO agreement with the government were repeatedly mentioned as being involved in this ongoing violence as attackers of each other's villages.

-Surrendered cadres of Meitei insurgent groups, officially called "Valley-based Insurgent Groups" (VBIGs), are believed to have trained them in using arms looted from state armouries.

-In one instance, a fierce gunfight was reported between militants operating under the Arambai Tenggol banner, and a unit of Assam Rifles.

-On 26 May, Arambai Tenggol issued an announcement stating it was "dissolving itself".
+The principal Meitei armed organisations involved in violence against Kuki-Zo communities were Arambai Tenggol and Meitei Leepun.
+Both organisations enjoyed documented state patronage, were active participants in the 3 May counter-rallies, and continued operating in the months that followed with what appears to have been impunity.
+Surrendered cadres of Meitei insurgent groups officially classified as Valley-based Insurgent Groups (VBIGs) were believed by Indian Army intelligence to have trained civilian mobs in the use of looted military arms, and approximately 100 active VBIG cadres were assessed to have crossed from Myanmar to fight on the Meitei side.

-But its cadres were spotted at Pallel in September, dressed in police commando uniforms, attempting to break through security check posts.
+Although Arambai Tenggol announced its formal dissolution on 26 May 2023, its cadres were spotted in September 2023 dressed in police commando uniforms and attempting to break through security checkpoints at Pallel, a development that illustrated both the organisation's continued operational capacity and the porousness of the boundary between the state's security forces and the militias operating in its name.

+Kuki-Zo armed groups, principally the Kuki National Army and affiliated organisations operating under the Suspension of Operations framework, fought primarily in defence of Kuki villages and hill areas.
+The UN Human Rights Office condemned threats against human rights defender Babloo Loitongbam by Arambai Tenggol and Meitei Leepun, and called on Indian authorities to hold those responsible accountable.